ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 where `MY_GRAPH_DIR` should point to the directory of the graphs and the validation data.
 The default value is `~/graphs`.

-Edit the rest of the configurations (e.g. graphs to be included in the benchmark) in the `config/benchmark.properties`, `config/benchmarks/...`, etc. files.
+Edit the rest of the configurations (e.g. graphs to be included in the benchmark) in the `config` directory.
+In particular, to increase the number of threads, edit `config/platform.properties` and set the value of `platform.graphblas.num-threads`.

-Then, run the benchmark with:
+Run the benchmark with:

 ```bash
 bin/sh/run-benchmark.sh